Bahamas & Mexico DIY Bonefishing

 We offer DIY fishing packages in the Bahamas & Mexico.
 We assist anglers desiring to fish on the islands of Eleuthera, Acklins, Cat, Great Inagua, Long Island & Mayaguana in the Bahamas, and the Mayan Coast region of Mexico.
 Our DIY trips are great for cost-conscious fishermen and they provide outstanding fishing opportunities.
 If you want to four-wheel, hike or kayak into remote, lightly fished areas, these trips provide that opportunity.
 Bonefish, tarpon, permit, jacks, snapper, barracuda and sharks are just some of the fish you’ll see, all while exploring and fishing these beautiful islands!

 We do the work and take care of the planning for you.
 You are not roughing it on these trips.
 Everything is taken care of, so you're not wasting valuable fishing time finding the best flats, preparing meals, cleaning your room, or worrying about those things.
 Our help & information is designed to get you fishing in productive areas immediately, hastening the learning curve all anglers must go thru when fishing a new, unknown destination without guides.
-Of course guides are available if you'd like to hire one for a day.
+Guides are available for a day or more if desired.

 Here's what some of our clients have said!